Certificate in Employee Benefits LawSM Seminar

 Orlando, Florida 32821

 Experience a world of possibilities when staying at Orlando World Center Marriott.
-This hotel offers amazing on-site amenities, as well as a shuttle service to Walt Disney World®.
+As a premier resort in Orlando, Florida, we offer amazing on-site amenities, as well as a shuttle service to Walt Disney World®.
+Whether booking accommodations for your family vacation, wedding guests or corporate event, our hotel is the ideal setting for a Florida getaway.
 Make a splash at Falls Pool Oasis, featuring two 200-foot waterslides, a 90-foot speed slide, kid’s splash park and a nightly laser light show.
-Enjoy a round of 18 holes at the championship golf course, or improve your swing at Jack Nicklaus Academy.
-Enjoy the eight restaurants, full-service spa and state-of-the-art fitness center.
+Enjoy a round of 18 holes at our championship golf course, or improve your swing at Jack Nicklaus Academy.
+Dine at our eight restaurants and lounges, relax with a massage at our full-service spa or take advantage of our state-of-the-art fitness center.
+An ideal choice for professional events or special celebrations, our resort also boasts 338,306 square feet of flexible space for meetings, conventions, weddings and receptions.
+Elevate your Florida vacation staying at our acclaimed Orlando hotel.

 - By phone: 407-239-4200, reference Group Name IAML